 2. Methodology and Terminology

 The study adopts a narrative literature review, adhering to the stages of identification, “recording, understanding, meaning-making, and transmitting information” (Onwuegbuzie & Frels, 2016, p.
 49).
 Although traditional reviews are often criticised for subjectivity or a biased content in addition to a non-transparent methodology, they can still offer an opportunity to represent the “excellent overview of wider literature concepts – not just review of outcomes.”
 (Petticrew & Roberts, 2006).
 In this regard, Hammersley (2020, p.
 35) notices after Torrance (2004, p.
 3) that the methodology of systematic reviews, particularly the criteria for including and excluding studies, may be “taken to absurd and counterproductive” extremes.
 This in turn can carry a risk of compromising the content and diminishing the crucial role of imagination, creativity, background knowledge and “scientific sensibility” (Hammersley, 2020, p.
 35).
-Therefore, Kraus et al., (2022) assert that narrative reviews similarly to systematic reviews can still represent both independent and critical investigations.
+Therefore, Kraus et al. (2022) assert that narrative reviews similarly to systematic reviews can still represent both independent and critical investigations.

 By compiling the selected literature on the topic, with a main emphasis placed on Vygotsky’s interpretation of catharsis, the study revisits its attributes to unite it with L2 and personality corelations.
-In line with Lim et al., (2022), the article seeks to enhance the existing body of knowledge and provide an alternative perspective on this crucial aspect related to SLD.
+In line with Lim et al. (2022), the article seeks to enhance the existing body of knowledge and provide an alternative perspective on this crucial aspect related to SLD.

 Before proceeding further, however, the terminology used should be clarified.
 For brevity, distinctions among the following concepts are not detailed in this paper, as the intention is for them to convey a wide-range of meaning at this stage.
 Hence, the term Second Language Development (SLD) is employed to avoid mismatches between intentional, conscious learning and subconscious language acquisition (Krashen & Terrell, 1983) as it is not the primary focus of this present paper.
 While references to English as a L2 signal it as an additional language or one among many, equally, such terms as affects, feelings and emotions are applied interchangeably and loosely, as are personality, character and identity.